-Bayocean landowners were convinced the single (north) jetty was the problem because erosion seemed tied to its construction and expansion.
-Studies by oceanographers at Oregon State University in the 1970s confirmed their suspicions.
-Sand scoured from Bayocean’s beaches by storms, predominantly from the southwest during winter, would move around in shoals south of the north jetty, until being pushed out to sea by powerful outflows through the narrow Tillamook Bay inlet on low tide.
-Sand brought back by summer currents from the north that used to replenish the beach accumulated north of the jetty.
-The Corps of Engineers had originally recommended building a south jetty and said they could not predict the outcome of building just one.
-The ports of Tillamook Bay (that were required to share the cost) said they couldn't afford both, so asked the Corps to build just the north regardless of the warnings.
+Bayocean landowners eventually became convinced that the single (north) jetty was the problem because erosion seemed clearly linked tied to its construction and expansion.
+Studies would eventually confirm these suspicion—too late—in the 1970s. but Oceanographers at Oregon State University discovered that sand scoured from Bayocean’s beaches by winter storms approaching predominantly from the southwest would move around in shoals south of the north jetty, until being pushed out to sea by powerful outflows through the narrow Tillamook Bay inlet on low tide.
+Sand brought back by summer currents from the north that used to replenish the beach started accumulated north of the jetty instead.

-Now that coastal commerce and navigation was threatened, the Corp’s mandate was engaged.
-Design began but funding by local ports again became a challenge.
-Tax votes failed initially.
-In 1956 the Corps finally got approval and funding to build a breakwater to close the gap.
-Back pressure caused by the breakwater forced sand to settle and reform a beach that reconnected Cape Meares with the northern end of the spit, though east of where it had been.
-Meares Lake filled the gap between the new beach and the breakwater.
+Now that coastal commerce and navigation were obviously threatened, USACE’s mandate kicked in.
+Though funding via local taxes authorized with a special election was again challenging, in 1956 USACE finally had both the approval and funding to build a breakwater that closed the gap.
+Backpressure caused by that breakwater forced sand to settle and reform a beach that reconnected Cape Meares to the spit, though east of where it had been originally.
+Meares Lake, fed by Coleman Creek, eventually filled the gap between the new beach and the breakwater.

 The breakwater did not solve the problem caused by the north jetty, so the beach continued to erode north and south of the gap plugged by the breakwater.
-The few buildings that hadn't been burnt down by the Corps to enable leveling of the area near the town center and those closest to the ocean in Cape Meares continued to fall.
-The last building on Bayocean proper (a garage) fell in 1971, ironically, just as the first stage of the long-awaited solution to the problem—the south jetty—was completed.
-By the time the third stage was completed in 1979, the beaches of Bayocean had begun to rebuild.
-Loss of south jetty length from the constant pounding of the sea, which will likely as get worse as it rises from as global warming, could reverse gains made.
-The dune separating Cape Meares Lake from the ocean is only 200' wide where Bayocean School once stood.
+The few buildings that had not been burnt down by USACE to enable leveling of the area near the town center continued to fall into the sea.
+Just a few pieces of the last building on the spit (a garage) remained in 1971 when the first stage of the solution to the problem—the south jetty—was completed.
+The beaches of Bayocean started to return immediately.
+Today, the end of the south jetty is crumbling from the constant pounding of the sea.
+USACE plans have been in the works to repair that for years, but funding is again a problem, nationally and locally.
+What effect will sea rise and weather changes from global warming have on the Bayocean of today?
+We'll have to see.
+But the dune separating Cape Meares Lake from the ocean is only 200' wide.